jgomer2001/testing/README.md

 |-|-|-|
 |User|urn:ietf:params:scim:schemas:extension:gluu:2.0:User|Attributes can be assigned dynamically via oxTrust|

-To learn about the specific capabilities of the service, visit the `/ServiceProvider`, `/ResourceTypes`,  and `/Schemas` endpoints (see below).
+To learn about the specific capabilities of the service, inspect your `/ServiceProvider`, `/ResourceTypes`,  and `/Schemas` endpoints (see [below](#service-provider-configuration-endpoints)).
 These endpoints are not protected so you can use a web browser to check.

 # SCIM Endpoints